 Until our pride is crushed and we truly see our doom is evident, we won’t acknowledge our sinfulness, even if we think we don’t want to sin; we like to pride ourselves as being not very sinful.
 Therefore, when someone shows us our misery, we don’t want to look if in fact they are correct and admit we are sinning, so we look for how we aren’t sinning instead.

 When someone talks to us, please know that moment is allowed by God for us to learn for the salvation of our souls.
 What does God want to teach us is the question?
 There are so many things.
-But perhaps, this person might have great enlightenment for us or they might not.
-But we need to be ready if they God is going to use them to help us see our sinfulness.
+But perhaps, this person might have great enlightenment for us or perhaps they might not.
+But we need to be ready if they God is going to use them to help us see our sinfulness or not.

-However, if we don’t listen wanting to love them and learn, we won’t hear God speaking to us.
-If they say something meant to show us our sinfulness, and our pride won’t listen to them, then we miss God sending His love to us and we just continue blindly in our sinfulness.
+If we don’t listen wanting to love them and learn, we won’t hear God speaking to us.
+If they say something meant to show us our sinfulness, and our pride won’t listen to them, then we miss God sending His love to us and we will just continue blindly in our life of sin.

 Take the Test